Duke of Edinburgh's Award

 The Duke of Edinburgh’s Award is a personal programme of activities that students can complete at three levels:

-- Volunteering: Students give time to support the school or wider community, e.g. visiting a retirement home or helping sports day for younger children.
+• Volunteering: Students give their time to support the school or wider community, e.g. visiting a retirement home or helping out at sports day with the younger children.

-- Expedition: Students plan and complete a 2 or 4-day walking expedition where they carry their equipment, cook meals and camp overnight for 1-3 nights (depending on the award level).
+• Expedition: Students plan and complete a two or four-day walking expedition where they carry their equipment, cook meals and camp overnight for one-three nights

-- Residential (Gold only): Students spend a minimum of 4 days away from home to carry out physical or volunteering activities with people they have not met before.
-For example, they spend the residential with students from another school.
+• Residential (Gold only): Students spend a minimum of four days away from home to carry out physical or volunteering activities with people they have not met before.